SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 character temporarily loses abilities or attribute pips.

-* Minor Stigma: There is something that the character cannot do without performing the “proper rituals” before or after (a ﬁghter whose cult must “purify” him after killing someone; a mentalist who cannot use Metaphysics without special equipment).
+* Minor Stigma: There is something that the character cannot do without performing the "proper rituals" before or after (a ﬁghter whose cult must "purify" him after killing someone; a mentalist who cannot use Metaphysics without special equipment).

 * Stench: The character smells terrible due to one of his Advantages or just because he exists.
-Add 6 to the diﬃculty of all sneak attempts, as everyone can smell him coming.
-This also affects interaction attempts, giving them at least a +1 to the diﬃculty.
+Add 6 to the difficulty of all sneak attempts, as everyone can smell him coming.
+This also affects interaction attempts, giving them at least a +1 to the difficulty.

 Restrictions/Notes: Advantage Flaw (R3) takes a powerful Advantage and turns it into a worse-than-useless Disadvantage for a